Benardi/MATLABMSN/README.md

 # MATLABMSN
-Implementation of Numeric Solutions in MATLAB
+Implementation of Numerical Solutions in MATLAB